On-Page SEO: The Ultimate Guide With Actionable Checklist

 Descriptive alt tags help you to rank better in Google image searches.
 Here is what Rand Fishkin has to say about it.

-So it's better to use keywords into your images' alt text.
+So it's better to implement this on-page search optimization technique and use keywords into your images' alt text.

 According to Ahrefs. there is a small correlation between images with keywords and the ranking.